fbpx Print

 Prepare the Brioche Dough

 1. In the bowl of a stand mixer whisk together warm milk, sugar and yeast.
 Let the mixture sit for 5 minutes or until the yeast is foamy.
+Whisk in 3 eggs, vanilla extract, and orange extract (if using).

-3. Add 3 cups flour to the bowl.
+2. Add 3 cups flour to the bowl.
 Mix on low speed using the dough hook attachment.
-Once the dough has come together into a loose ball, start adding the softened butter – 1 tablespoon at a time.
+Once the dough has come together into a loose ball, start adding softened butter – 1 tablespoon at a time.
 When the dough sticks to the sides of the bowl (usually after adding 3 to 4 tablespoons butter), add another 1/4 cup flour.
 Continue alternating butter and flour until all of the ingredients have been added.
-Continue mixing until the dough comes together into a smooth ball – about 2 to 3 minutes.

 4. Place the dough into a lightly-oiled boil and cover it with a dampened cloth.
 Set it aside in a warm draft-free place.
 Allow it to rise until doubled in size – about 1 1/2 to 2 hours.

 5. Preheat oven to 350ºF.
 Transfer the dough to a lightly-floured surface.
-Divide it into 12 equal pies.
+Divide it into 12 equal portions.
 Roll each piece into a 12-inch long rope.
 Twist 2 ropes together.
 Shape the braided rope into a circle.
 Pinch the seams together – we don’t want the wreath to unwrap in the oven.
-Place a dyed egg into the center of each wreath.
-Line 2 large baking sheets with parchment paper.
+Gently tuck a dyed soft boiled egg into the center of each wreath.

 Notes

-BAKER’S TIP: Feel free to shape the dough into various designs.
+Baker’s Tip: Feel free to shape the dough into various designs.
 Some years I’ll shape it into an Easter Bunny, placing a dyed egg onto its tummy.

 How to store Italian Easter bread: Remove the eggs from the center of the bread.
 Eat or refrigerate the eggs.
 Transfer the wreaths to an airtight container.
 You can store the bread on the counter for up to 3 days, refrigerate the bread for up to 1 week, or freeze it for up to 1 month.